dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * `Process (p)` - a Paxos participant (priest in PTP paper).
 * `Ballot` - a referendum on a single decree.
 Each Ballot is identified by a unique ballot number, and Ballots are ordered by the ballot number.
-* `Decree` - represents the value being agreed upon, i.e. the value being voted on.
+* `Decree` - represents the value being agreed upon.
 If we were replicating a log, then the decree would be the log record.
 * `Decree number (dnum)` - decrees are numbered from 0, and sequentially allocated, each `dnum` identifies a `decree`.
 * `Process pid` - a unique id given to each process.
 First process gets `0`, second `1`, etc. The ordering of processes is not specified, however it must be a constant.
 * `Proposal number (pnum)` - a monotonically increasing sequence number maintained by each process, `-1` indicates none, valid values are `>= 0`.